Hall of Fame Nomination Process – Nominations are now closed for 2022

 - Nominations may be made by individuals or by representatives of organizations or groups.
 A candidate may also nominate herself.

-- All nominations must be submitted through the on-line nomination form.
-A paper copy may be secured upon reasonable request. *TIP: Write your answers in a Word document and then copy & paste into the electronic form so you don’t lose your work if your internet fails!
+- All nominations must be submitted through the electronic nomination form below.
+A paper copy may be submitted upon reasonable request. *TIP: Write your answers in a Word document and then copy & paste into the electronic form so you don’t lose your work if your internet fails!

-- Nominations may be made in either of two categories: historical or contemporary.
+- Nominations may be made in either of two categories: historical (deceased candidates) or contemporary (living candidates).

 - Candidates for admission to the Michigan Women’s Hall of Fame must either have been born in Michigan, achieved prominence within the state, or been a resident of the state for an extended period after achieving prominence elsewhere.

 - Nominations will be judged based on the following criteria:

 — Part A: Distinctive accomplishments or contributions that have been of an enduring nature and further the social, cultural, economic, health, education, and/or political wellbeing of the community, state, or nation.